Logo Futurismo

 What is Gruta do Carvão?

-Gruta do Carvão is a lava tube, which is a type of cave formed by flowing lava.
+Gruta do Carvão is a lava tube, a type of cave formed by the flow of lava.
 When the lava flows, the outer layer cools down and hardens, while the inner layer continues to flow.
 As the lava flows through the tube, it leaves behind a hollow space once it solidifies, forming a tunnel-like structure.

 Geology & Volcanology